aash35/Game-of-Life/README.md

 CAB201 - Programming Principles

-### Technologies
+### Language/Frameworks
 - C#

 This game is a recreation of **John Conway's** Famous Game of Life.
 The principles remain the same with the state of each cell being determined by neighbouring cells.
 The settings can be changed (see below) for many different game states.
-There is also a number of preconfigured 'seeds' were the intial state of the game is varied for special outcomes.
+There is also some pre-configured 'seeds' where the initial state of the game is varied for special outcomes.

 ## Build Instructions

 1) Open the "Life" folder
 2) Open the "Life.sln" file
-3) Ensure that at the top underneath the "Debug" drop down menu that it say "Release".
+3) Ensure that at the top underneath the "Debug" drop-down menu that it says "Release".
-   If not click the drop down and change from "Debug" to "Release.
+   If not click the drop-down and change from "Debug" to "Release.
 4) On the right hand side in the "Solution Explorer" right click "Solution 'Life' (2 of 2 projects)"
 5) Click "Build Solution" (or Ctrl+Shift+B)
 6) Note the location of the build in the bottom panel (e.g. "C:\CAB201_2020S2_ProjectPartA_n10624937\Life\Life\bin\Release\netcoreapp3.1\life.dll")

 ## Usage

-The program of "Life" can be called from the CLI with a number of different parameters
+The program of "Life" can be called from the CLI with several different parameters
-1) Open your chosen CLI (e.g. cmd, powershell, terminal)
+1) Open your chosen CLI (e.g. cmd, PowerShell, terminal)
 2) Navigate to the location of "life.dll" as shown in the above build section (note without the "life.dll" at the end)
 3) type "dotnet life.dll" (will run the file with default settings)
-4) to run the program with different settings there are a number of different parameters that can be passed after the "dotnet life.dll"
-Examples shown at the bottom.
+4) to run the program with different settings several different parameters can be passed after the "dotnet life.dll" Examples are shown at the bottom.

 **These arguments are**
 -------------